Our Team

 Mitchell Dennis

-Mitchell Dennis has Bachelor’s Degrees in Physics, Mathematics, and Computer Science and is currently pursuing a Doctoral degree in Astronomy at the University of Hawaii at the Manoa -Institute for Astronomy.
-Mitchell has experience using Python for data cleaning, analysis, and visualization and using keras and TensorFlow to develop deep neural networks.
+Mitchell Dennis has Bachelor’s Degrees in Physics, Mathematics, and Computer Science and is currently completing a Doctoral degree in Astronomy at the University of Hawaii at the Manoa Institute for Astronomy.
+Mitchell has experience using Python for data cleaning, analysis, visualizations and using keras and TensorFlow to develop deep neural networks.
 Mitchell currently works for multiple research teams at the Institute for Astronomy performing rare object detection with machine learning on high redshift galaxies in the COSMOS field and emulating stellar structure codes with machine learning to perform advanced statistical analysis on the theoretical production of dark matter in stellar cores.
 In his spare time, Mitchell writes research articles on J.R.R.
 Tolkien’s literary works and goes hiking in the beautiful mountains of Hawaii.
 Mitchell is excited to share his knowledge and passion for machine learning and data science with the students of Berkeley Coding Academy.

 Gia Perez Sanchez